maelstrom-software/maelstrom/doc/book/src/cargo-maelstrom/spec/fields.md

 ```

 This field sets the [`timeout`](../../spec.md#timeout) field of the
 job spec.
 It must be an unsigned, 32-bit integer.
-It indicates the timeout
-value in seconds.
-A value of 0 indicates no timeout.